Soul Mirror

 The solstices and equinoxes have always played a central role in various cultures around the world.
-These moments of transition, marking the beginning of new seasons, represent the balance between light and dark, growth and rest.
-From ancient Celtic traditions to shamanic practices, many civilizations have seen these cosmic events as an opportunity to perform rituals, honour their gods and reconnect with nature.
-In this article, we'll explore how different ancient traditions celebrated and understood the solstices and equinoxes, and how these cycles of nature influenced their customs and spirituality.
+These moments of transition, marking the beginning of new seasons, represent the balance between light and darkness, growth and rest.
+From ancient Celtic traditions to shamanic practices, many civilizations saw in these cosmic events the opportunity to perform rituals, honor their gods, and reconnect with nature.
+In this article, we will explore how different ancestral traditions celebrated and understood the solstices and equinoxes, and how these cycles of nature influenced their customs and spirituality.

 What are Solstices and Equinoxes?